 GDC Number: 244409

 I graduated from King’s College London where I was awarded the Geoffrey Forman Prize in Oral Medicine.
-I worked as a general dentist in South London for six years before joining Crescent Lodge.
+I worked as a general dentist in South London for six years before joining Crescent Lodge in 2019.

 I absolutely love my job and am passionate about providing the highest quality care for my patients and this is my top priority.
 I frequently attend post-graduate courses to enhance my practical skills and theoretical knowledge and always aim for the highest standards.

 My approach comprises of the use of clinical photographs and X-rays to explain findings to my patients.
 This ensures that they fully understand all diagnoses and we can discuss treatment options together.
 This is incredibly important as my patients have no questions left unanswered and their needs and worries can be fully discussed prior to treatment.

 I like to deliver dentistry in a relaxed and respectful manner, many of my patients even go as far as saying that they now look forward to their visits to the dentist!

 As an associate member of the British Academy of Cosmetic Dentistry, I am fluent in aesthetic procedures: I enjoy teeth whitening, I provide Invisalign orthodontics and I am particularly keen on naturally shaped fillings and crowns.

 I have a special interest in rebuilding damaged teeth so my patients can keep their own teeth for longer (nothing beats your own teeth!).
 I recently travelled to Seattle to train with Dr John Kois to learn the latest methods in rehabilitating complex cases.

 I especially appreciate the use of adhesive dental materials and dental bonding, which allows me to perform less invasive procedures which maintain the natural tooth structure.
 In addition, I like to restore worn teeth with composite bonding rather than more invasive options wherever possible (see case below).